Power-Platform-Samples/Power-Platform-Timed-Survey/README.md

 - Click on '+ Create site' and select 'Communication site'.
 - Give your site a name and add a description if you wish to at this point.
     Notice that as you type in the name of your site, it automatically creates a site address and confirms if it is available in your organization.
 You can also decide to pick another language convenient for you aside English.
 - When completed, click 'Finish'.
+The result is as shown in the image below.

 # Creating a SharePoint List
 - Click on '+ New' and in the dropdown, click on 'List'.